kalibari/audok/README.md

 Audok
 ======
 Audok is a simple linux music player with streamripper and converter support.
-Audok is written in python3, the graphical user interface uses gtk.
+Audok is written in python3, the graphical user interface uses gtk4.
 Audok is a free software under the GPL license.

 ![Screenshot](https://github.com/kalibari/audok/blob/master/audok/screenshot.png)

 Version
 ======
-Current Version is 1.0.28
+Current Version is 1.0.29

 Requirements